To secure network communication between the ArcGIS Web Adaptor and ArcGIS Enterprise organization, use the HTTPS

-Ensure also that your web server is set to ignore client certificates in order to correctly access secure services over HTTPS unless web-tier authentication through PKI is configured.
+Also ensure that your web server is set to ignore client certificates to correctly access secure services over HTTPS unless web-tier authentication through PKI is configured.

 Create or obtain a server certificate

-To be able to create an HTTPS connection between ArcGIS Web Adaptor and your portal, the web server requires a server certificate.
+To create an HTTPS connection between ArcGIS Web Adaptor and the organization, the web server requires a server certificate.
 A certificate is a digital file that contains information about the identity of the web server.
-It also contains the encryption technique to use when establishing a secure channel between the web server and the portal.
+It also contains the encryption technique to use when establishing a secure channel between the web server and the organization.
 A certificate must be created by the owner of the website and digitally signed.
 There are three types of certificates—CA-signed, domain, and self-signed—which are explained below.

 Certificates signed by an independent certificate authority (CA) assure clients that the identity of the website has been verified.
 A certificate authority is usually a trusted third party that can attest to the authenticity of a website.
 If a website is trustworthy, the certificate authority adds its own digital signature to that website's self-signed certificate.
 This assures web clients that the website's identity has been verified.

-When using a certificate issued by a well-known CA, secure communication between the server and the web client occurs automatically with no special action required by the organization administrator or clients that access it.
-There is no unexpected behavior or warning message displayed in the web browser, since the website has been verified by the CA.
+When you use a certificate issued by a well-known certificate authority, secure communication between the server and the web client occurs automatically with no special action required by the organization administrator or clients that access it.
+There is no unexpected behavior or warning message displayed in the web browser, because the website has been verified by the certificate authority.